 Smart criminals operate on the principles of risk and reward, much like the rest of us law-abiding citizens.
 Why invest in a complex mobile attack when employees are still clicking on malicious links in emails and patches are going without updates for years on end?
 While the threat vector is still complex and evolving, the most effective risk mitigation strategies are going to focus on making sure the basics are covered.
 Join us as we review the most common information security mistakes which could have prevented many of the incidents in this year's 2016 DBIR.

 1. Failing to Change Default Passwords

 Unfortunately, poor password practices aren't isolated to end-users with little knowledge of security.
-Recent studies by other organizations indicate 36% of IT professionals share passwords with colleagues.
+Recent studies by other organizations indicate that 36% of IT professionals share passwords with colleagues.
 An additional 55% of IT professionals change their passwords less frequently than end-users do.
-Security consultant Paul Moore recently discovered a stunning amount of VoIP implementations do not involve the change of default passwords, with IT pros and implementation teams vowing to "take care of it later."

 2. Employee Phishing Vulnerability

 Unfortunately, phishing still represents a major payload opportunity for attackers.
 In the past year, 30% of phishing recipients opened malicious emails, and 12% clicked on a link or attachment.
 This shockingly represented an increase over the 2015 DBIR, where just 23% of phishing emails were opened.
 Eighty-nine percent of these emails are sent by organized crime syndicates with the usual intent of "install[ing] persistent malware."

 There is no question organizations are attempting to educate their employees on the risks of phishing emails.
 PCI compliance standards require staff to be educated and for organizations to prepare comprehensive policies on acceptable use.
 The error in this common vulnerability probably isn't a sheer lack of training, but the impact of these education programs.